ssekar1/Planes-for-Hire/README.md

-# Section-2-Team-4
-Section-2-Team-4 Repository
+# Planes for hire system

+A rental/borrowing system capable of tracking items that are determined by the client or customer.
+This idea is similar to that of a library; a user checks-out a book, and then checks it back in by a certain time or date.

+Minimum specs: Allow users to create new accounts; Allow users to check-out items; Allow users to check-in items; Allow users to register for a hold list ; Assess penalties for late or non-returned items; Search feature;  Provide administrative users and normal users; Allow for user profiles; Ensure security .

-All of our documents (SRS, CIR, etc) are located in the documents directory.
+All of the documents (SRS, CIR,SDD,  etc) are located in the documents directory.
 The documents that are due for each spirals are put into the folder accordingly.
 IE: Spiral 1 docuements are in Spiral1 folder etc.

-You may find our commit history in the Member commit history folder inside each of our named directories.
-IE: Member commit history/Sprial2/Robert/commit history.txt

 The Codes are located under the folder named wwwcodes directory.

-The meeting times for the group is located under Member commit history folder in a text file.